Sledz-s/Custom-GameBoy-Sound-Engine/README.md

         Sound engine can handle up to 256 different tracks to add your own track you can do it in two ways

-        you can create a array of data          (not recommended) or you can create an asm file with the data  (recommended)
+        you can create an array of data          (not recommended) or you can create an asm file with the data  (recommended)

         to import a table from asm you have to extern table for asm, for example: